lanterndata/lantern/README.md

 - [GitHub issues](https://github.com/lanterndata/lanterndb/issues): report bugs or issues with Lantern
 - Need support?
 Contact [support@lantern.dev](mailto:support@lantern.dev).
 We are happy to troubleshoot issues and advise on how to use Lantern for your use case
-- Want to make contributions?
-Contact [support@lantern.dev](mailto:support@lantern.dev).
-We can find an open issue or project that fits you
+- We welcome community contributions!
+Feel free to open an issue or a PR.
+If you contact [support@lantern.dev](mailto:support@lantern.dev), we can find an open issue or project that fits you